psharma04/governance/content/agendas/t3-2024/week-2.md

 > This includes complete and incomplete actionables.

 - [ ] Alice to delegate for SRC coverage
+- [ ] The Lay of the Land: Pepsi and Diya on the State of the SRC
 - [ ] Someone to write SAlt might take over the SRC
 - [ ] Podcast to be approved
 - [ ] Everyone to think of fundraising ideas